 U.S. Government Appeal on Attenuation

 The U.S. Attorneys appealed to the 10th Circuit using the Attenuation doctrine.
-This is a legal doctrine where a constitutional violation leading to discovery of incriminating evidence does not require the exclusion of that evidence when only an attenuated connection exists between constitutional violation and the subsequent discovery of the evidence.
+This is a legal doctrine where a constitutional violation leading to the discovery of incriminating evidence does not require the exclusion of that evidence when only an attenuated connection exists between a constitutional violation and the subsequent discovery of the evidence.
 In essence, if the unlawful actions of the police are separated from the discovery of the evidence, the evidence may still be admitted in court if the separation is great enough to distance the unconstitutional actions of police from the discovery of the evidence.

 Despite the efforts of the U.S. Attorney’s Office, the 10th Circuit rejected their claims of attenuation saved the evidence of Gaines from being suppressed.
 So in effect, the 10th Circuit Court of Appeals ruled the manner of the officers’ approach on a suspicious person call (even one where the claim was selling illegal drugs), amounted to a seizure without the requisite probable cause.
-As such, the evidence located after Gaines’ arrest was fruit of the poisonous tree, not able to be attenuated, and subject to suppression.
+As such, the evidence located after Gaines’ arrest was a fruit of the poisonous tree, not able to be attenuated, and subject to suppression.

 Finally, the U.S. Attorneys attempted to keep the evidence in play by pointing out Gaines had an active warrant for his arrest at the time KCKPD officers contacted him.
 Though the officers did not know that at the time, the U.S. Attorneys attempted to sway the 10th Circuit by the concept of inevitable discovery.
 The argument being, Gaines was wanted, the officers would have eventually realized this fact and arrested Gaines, and subsequently located the evidence against him.
 The 10th Circuit was not persuaded, and ruled the evidence against Gaines was inadmissible.
-The 10th Circuit vacated the District Court’s denial of Gaines’ motion to suppress and remanded the case to the District Court to determine whether a reasonable suspicion existed to justify the officers’ search.
+The 10th Circuit vacated the District Court’s denial of Gaines’ motion to suppress and remanded the case to the District Court to determine whether reasonable suspicion existed to justify the officers’ search.

 BSD Final Thoughts